 We have 75 Solar panels fitted on our roof.
 This helps us to reduce our electricity bill and save the planet by getting some power from the sun.
 We are trying to use less electricity in school too, by turning lights, projectors and screens off when they are not in use.
 Each year we take part in 'Switch it off fortnight' where we get the whole school involved in switching lights off and saving electricity.

 Our five main areas of focus have been -

 - the school grounds

 Have a look at the powerpoint, at the bottom of this page, we used in our whole school assembly, where we explained what we were working on this year.
 This is a picture of our ECO board.
 It shows the work different year groups have been doing.

 We have been very lucky as we have had help from the Duckworth trust.
 They came with their volunteers and cleared two sections for us.
-One was an enormous area of brambles, which was by the children on the KS1 playground.
-In this area we will have some beautiful buddleia bushes, which will attract butterflies.
+One was an enormous area of brambles; in this area we will have some beautiful buddleia bushes, which will attract butterflies.
 The other area was full of long grass.
 This area had two large patches of dry exposed soil, which we will sow wild flower seeds in.